ABOUT

 CoughDrop isn't just a communication system for individuals, it's also a collaboration tool for the many people who support each communicator.
 With built-in reports and goals as well as a messaging and video-recording tool, teams can make sure they're on the same page and working effectively.

 One of the biggest barriers to success with AAC is buy-in from the support team.
-When families don't know how they're supposed to help or staff and aides aren't comfortable using the system, AAC usage suffers or sometimes stops altogether.
-That's why we provide details reports on how and when communication is happening, but also follow it up with email updates and ideas and suggestions that the whole team can incorporate to be more successful.
+When families don't know how they're supposed to help, or staff and aides aren't comfortable using the system, AAC usage suffers or sometimes stops altogether.
+That's why we provide detailed reports on how and when communication is happening, but also follow it up with email updates and ideas and suggestions that the whole team can incorporate to be more successful.

 MOVING THINGS FORWARD